Spot Rate Definition

 Let’s see some simple to advanced examples to understand it better.

-We can also say that this rate is the real market rate which shows actual market movement.
+We can also say that this rate is the real market rate, which shows the actual market movement.

 In the above example, considers that the seller offers Joe with a deal.
-His view is that the market will be bullish in the future and gold rates will rise.
-He suggests Joe book the bullion today at $455.00 and collect the same after 1 month.
-Rates after 1 month would be around $475.00.
+His view is that the market will be bullish in the future, and gold rates will rise.
+He suggests Joe book the bullion today at $455.00 and collect the same after one month.
+Rates after one month would be around $475.00.

-This type of agreement is a forward contract, whereby the buyer can book the product at a rate which is a little higher than spot rate (including the seller’s premium) also called the forward rate, and take the delivery later thus making profits from the then spot rate.
+This type of agreement is a forward contract whereby the buyer can book the product at a rate which is a little higher than the spot rate (including the seller’s premium), also called the forward rate, and take the delivery later, thus making profits from the then spot rate.

 It can be measured for Currency exchanges as well.
 Below is a table that demonstrates conversion rates of various currencies against USD.

 Spot Rates as on Closing of 18th April 2019